pfaendler/pfaendler/README.md

-- :scientist:	Hi there!
-I'm @pfaendler, a PhD student in Berend Snijder's lab at ETH Zurich, where I'm studying the phenotypic variability of induced pluripotent stem cells (iPSCs).
+* :lab_coat: Hi there!
+I'm Ramon, a PhD student in Berend Snijder's lab at ETH Zurich, where I'm studying the phenotypic variability of induced pluripotent stem cells (iPSCs).
-- :bulb:	By perturbing iPSCs with various drugs, we are trying to understand cell-to-cell variability on the single-cell level using a combination of automated microscopy coupled to computer vision, with molecular measurements.
+* :bulb: By perturbing iPSCs with various drugs, we are trying to understand cell-to-cell variability on the single-cell level using a combination of automated microscopy coupled to computer vision, with molecular measurements.
-- 🌱 I'm trying to use github to keep our research reproducible, but I'm still learning.
+* 🌱 I'm trying to use github to keep our research reproducible, but I'm still learning.
-- :envelope: Feel free to drop me an [email](mailto:ramonpfaendler@gmail.com)
+* :envelope: Feel free to drop me an [email](mailto:ramonpfaendler@gmail.com)
--
+* ⚡ Sports enthusiast, ask me about :martial_arts_uniform: and 🏒
+* ☕ Coffee lover, anything drip coffee related.
+* Pronouns: he/him

 <!--
 **pfaendler/pfaendler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.